phenogit/phenogit.github.io/kit-korner-notes.markdown

                         2S: Natural invite, usually a 5 card suit
                         3S: Invitational, good 6 card suit
                         3N: 5 spades, choice of games
                 2D: Game forcing checkback.
 Opener will show, by priority: 4 card heart suit, 3 card spade support, or a 5 card minor.
-He bids 2N with 2=3=4=4 shape
+He bids 2N with 2=3=4=4 shape.
+Relative natural bidding after that.
                     2H: Must bid 2H on any hand with 4 hearts, may or may not have 3 spades
                         2S: Natural, showing a 5 card spade suit.
 Natural bidding after that
                             3S: Does not show slam interest, 3 card support and not the worst piece of trash